nrwl/nx/docs/fundamentals/use-modern-tools.md

 ### Using Karma

-To use Karma instead of Jest, run `ng g application frontend --unit-test-runner=karma`.
+To use Karma instead of Jest, run `ng g @nrwl/angular:application frontend --unit-test-runner=karma`.

 ## Prettier